wassim-k/ngx-signal-operators/README.md

 ### Timing
 `effect`s called from an Angular component run during the change detection stage of the component's lifecycle.

-`effect`s called from outside an Angular component or with `forceRoot` option run as a microtask.
+`effect`s called from outside an Angular component run as a microtask.

 `effectWith` operates on each one of those **effect runs**.